|There are towers in towns all over Italy. The only one we know about is the one that is leaning.|

 They know how to fix the tower to make it stand up straight, but they do not want to.

-It is difficult to imagine a committee wanting to make a monument so popular that tourists came to take joke photos with it.
-It is difficult to imagine them even being willing to entertain the thought of what happened with the Eiffel Tower.
+It is difficult to imagine a committee planning to make a monument so popular that tourists would come to take joke photos of it.
+It is difficult to imagine them even being willing to the pitch about it after what happened with the Eiffel Tower.

 From a petition against the coming construction of the Eiffel Tower:

 “We, writers, painters, sculptors, architects and passionate devotees of the hitherto untouched beauty of Paris, protest with all our strength, with all our indignation in the name of slighted French taste, against the erection . . . of this useless and monstrous Eiffel Tower.”

 Safe ideas that avoid controversy generally are the goal of any committee.
 How often does really good art start out as uncontroversial?

 It’s a blow that one has to take.
 Social scientists say that there never has been a mass movement that did not have an enemy.
 One of the best things that can happen to a piece of public art is to have a mass loyal enough to fight for it.
 Public art can mobilize people on both sides in a way that gives it a larger presence in the consciousness of the community than it otherwise would have.

 In the middle of Paris’s harmonious, low-rise, limestone facades the Eiffel Tower was a sky scraping tangle of exposed plumbing that was hated by enough people to mobilize people on the other side.
 Fighting for something creates loyalty and affection.
 The more people who hated it, the more other people rose to defend it, and love it.

 I’m not pitching having a peace pole lean or be a mass of exposed plumbing, although it would be interesting to think about.
 But I am pitching working out something that could cause people to talk about it, hear about it, remember it, and perhaps be motivated to go there to see it – something that could give it a place in the local culture that would make it more than a decoration.